redpage001/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Express has two parts that we focused on this week are middleware and router.
+The router can be used to run requests for the request handler functions like CRUD operations with middleware is placed within the router to pass conditions into those opperations.

 - [ ] Describe Middleware?

+    Middleware are functions that have conditions regarding the request that need to be passed before said request can run its operations.

 - [ ] Describe a Resource?

+    Resources are all the accessible piece of data that can be found in the server which are accessable through unique URL and managed with http methods.

 - [ ] What can the API return to help clients know if a request was successful?

+    The api can return a status code ranging within 200 and a json message.

 - [ ] How can we partition our application into sub-applications?

+    Applications can be partitioned into sub-applications by using express routers which splits the applications into smaller segments each sub-application handles the routes of its defined base url and handles which request handler function is used.

 ## Minimum Viable Product